 You see this most markedly in giving to universities in the US.
 Harvard University was sitting on $37bn at the beginning of 2008[iii], almost all of which probably counted as charitable money.
 Is that giving supposed to somehow embellish the health of the nation, having great cashpiles sitting around in unaccountable institutions, managed by people paid $4.4 million?

 And eighthly (a phrase I don’t think I’ve ever previously written) WHAT ABOUT EFFECTIVENESS?
-So bl**dy what if the US gives more if we haven’t established that they give it effectively?
+We’d argue that it doesn’t matter if the US gives more unless we know that it’s given effectively – which we don’t.
 It’s not hard to give money in such a way that none of it does anything useful, and on the other hand, it is possible to give it just marvellously.
 A little given marvellously will produce more impact than loads given badly.
 The discussion about levels of giving is a measure of INPUT, not of the RESULT.

 Please.
 Can we stop these nonsense comparisons and focus on what really matters: decent analysis which can help us to make the world better – by understanding how to make giving (and everything else) more effective.